Decorating for fall can be a challenge. There are so many holidays in a row and each one could use special decorations.

 Another great way to store blankets is to pile them in a cute basket.
 Put the basket next to the couch for easy access when guests come over (or when you’re having a lazy evening on the couch). 😉

-For an even simpler way to bring the scent of Fall into your home, try diffusing your favorite essential oils (try one from this list of fall diffuser blends).
+For an even easier way to bring the scent of fall into your home, try diffusing your favorite essential oils (try one from this list of fall diffuser blends) or setting out a Mrs. Meyer’s candle.
+Bonus: right now, new customers can sign up for a free gift from Grove. 😍

 Bringing fall into your home can be simple.
 Best of all, you don’t have to change your decorations to transition between Halloween and Thanksgiving if you use these simple decorations!